confluentinc/ksql/design-proposals/klip-4-produce-data.md

   ```json
   {"key": "key", "timestamp": 1, "value": {"id": "key", "foo": 123}}
   ```
+* Analogous to the above, if the user provides the key but not `ROWKEY`, it will be populated for them.
 * If the user sets a `KEY` property _and_ they supply `ROWKEY` in their `INSERT INTO` statement, KSQL will enforce that the value of `ROWKEY` and the value of the key column are identical.
   ```sql